emaicus/Rangers-and-Ruffians/classes.md

 ### Mage
 A student of magic, mages are highly intelligent and are adept spellcasters.
-**Standings:** Mages come in so many shapes, sizes, and belief sets that there is no set standing for them.
+**Standings:** Mages fear and revile anti-mages
 ##### Abilities:
-  * Sword and the Satchel: You are gifted a never ending satchel.
+  * The Sword and the Satchel: You begin your adventure with a bottomless satchel.
-  * Air of Mystery: You are capable of impressing guards and villagers.
+  * Air of Mystery: Gain advantage on intimidation checks against gaurds and villagers.
-  * A Dry place to sleep: You can summon a hut big enough for two.
+  * A Dry Place to Sleep: You can summon a hut big enough for two.
-  * Transfigure: A few times a day, a you can turn something into something else.
+  * Transfigure: Once per rest, you can turn something into something else.

 ##### Stats:
   * Dexterity: 0